osmontrouge/osm2opendata/README.md

     root of the Git repository).
 * `USER_AGENT` environment variable to change the user agent used for API calls.
+- `OVERPASS_ENDPOINT` to specify the overpass endpoint, by default `https://overpass-api.de/api/interpreter`.

 ## Mapping file syntax